HireDale/daleydose/window-home.md

 # **HOME WINDOW**
 ---

-By default, after logging into the application, the **Home** window loads the last saved instance of a previous prescription (if any), allowing you to continue where you left off.
-You can disable this feature in the options.

-To create a new prescription, select the **Create New** button on the **Action Sidebar**.

-To open a previously saved, unissued prescription, select **Open Saved Records**.

 In the **Home** window, you can create medical prescriptions for your patients.
 Each prescription can include up to 5 medications.
 You can also scan physical prescriptions and convert them into a digital version.

+- To create a new prescription, select the **Create New** button on the **Action Sidebar**.
+- To open a previously saved, unissued prescription, select **Open Saved Records**.
+- By default, after logging into the application, the **Home** window loads the last saved instance of a previous prescription (if any), allowing you to continue where you left off.
+You can disable this feature in the options.

 ## **NOTES**
 ---